 A report on the Operational Plan and the success or otherwise of its implementation will be prepared no later than five months after conclusion of the financial year.
-Copies of the report will be made available to the public.

 Modified McLean Scale

 Scale Rabbit Infestation 1 No sign seen.
 No rabbits seen.
 2 Very infrequent sign seen.
 Unlikely to see rabbits.
 3 Sign infrequent with faecal heaps more than 10 metres apart.
 Odd rabbit may be seen.
 4 Sign frequent with some faecal heaps more than 5 metres apart, but less than 10 metres apart.
 Groups of rabbits may be seen.
 5 Sign very frequent with faecal heaps less than 5 metres apart in pockets.
 Rabbits spreading.
 6 Sign very frequent with faecal heaps less than 5 metres apart over the whole area.
 Rabbits may be seen over whole area.
 7 Sign very frequent with 2-3 faecal heaps often less than 5 metres apart over the whole area.
 Rabbits may be seen in large numbers over the whole area.
 8 Sign very frequent with 3 or more faecal heaps less than 5 metres apart over the whole area.
 Rabbits likely to be seen in large numbers over the whole area.